-Gender diversity in itself does not cause mental health problems.
-Trans and gender diverse young people may be more likely to experience a range of stressful occurrences however that contribute to an increased risk of depression, anxiety, self harm and suicide.
-Some common experiences that can affect the wellbeing of a trans and gender diverse young person include:
+Gender diversity does not cause mental health problems.
+Trans and gender diverse young people may be more likely to experience discrimination or stressful situations that contribute to an increased risk of depression, anxiety, self harm and suicide.
+Some common experiences that can affect the wellbeing of trans and gender diverse young people include:

-- Transphobic bullying, about their gender identity, whether verbal or physical.
+- being subjected to or witnessing bullying about their gender identity, whether verbal, physical, or online

-- Feeling pressure to deny or change their gender identity.
+- feeling pressure to label, deny or change their gender identity

-- Feeling worried that their gender identity will not be accepted by friends and family, along with the possibility of being rejected or isolated.
+- feeling worried that their gender identity won’t be accepted by family and friends, along with the possibility of being rejected or isolated

-- Feeling stressed and anxious in relation to the pressure to conform with their biological sex.
+- feeling stressed and anxious in response to the pressure to conform to their biological sex

 These pressures can be very stressful, especially when combined with all the other issues associated with growing up, such as managing school or university, finding a job, forming relationships and making sense of their identity and place in the world.

-Things to look out for in the young person include:
+Things to look out for in your young person include:

-Changes in mood – feeling sadder more anxious, or more irritable than usual
+- changes in mood – e.g., feeling sadder more anxious, or more irritable than usual

-Changes in behaviour – being less talkative, becoming withdrawn or being more aggressive
+- changes in behaviour – e.g., being less talkative, becoming withdrawn or being more aggressive

-Changes in relationships – falling out with friends or their partner, or conflict with family
+- changes in relationships – e.g., falling out with friends or their partner, or conflict with family

-Changes in appetite – eating more or less than usual, or losing or gaining weight rapidly
+- changes in appetite – e.g., eating more or less than usual, or losing or gaining weight rapidly

-Changes in sleep patterns – not sleeping enough, or sleeping too much
+- changes in sleep patterns – e.g., not sleeping enough, or sleeping too much

-Changes in coping – feeling overwhelmed or tired of life
+- changes in coping – e.g., feeling overwhelmed or tired of life

-Changes in thinking – more negative thoughts, or thoughts of self harm or suicide.
+- changes in thinking – e.g., more negative thoughts or thoughts of self harm or suicide.

 The role of family and friends

-Trans and gender diverse young people who come from families that fully accept their gender identity have better overall health, mental health, higher self-esteem, and are more likely to believe they will have a good life as a gender diverse adult2.
-The research also shows that small amounts of change from families can reduce risk – so being slightly less rejecting and slightly more supportive (e.g. use of preferred name and pronouns) can make a difference to the young person's risk of suicide, self harm, general and mental health, and substance use concerns.
+Trans and gender diverse young people who come from families that fully accept their gender identity have better overall physical and mental health, higher self-esteem, and are more likely to believe they will have a good life as a gender diverse adult.
+Every bit of support from families (e.g. use of preferred name and pronouns) can make a difference to the young person's risk of suicide, self harm, general and mental health, and substance use concerns.